PlayersCommittee/gemp-swccg-public/README.md

 * `vagrant halt`: Hard shutdown of the VM
 * `vagrant suspend`: Soft shutdown of the VM (this is faster)
 * `vagrant destroy`: Remove VM from your system

+### Temporary Note, (Jim, will delete when a resolution is decided on and applied)
+The gemp-swccg/vagrant-build/bootstrap.sh file, which does the initalization of the vm, is hardcoded to run "sudo wget http://www-eu.apache.org/dist/maven/maven-3/3.5.3/binaries/apache-maven-3.5.3-bin.tar.gz".
+Then the next few install lines all references version 3.5.3.
+As of 25Aug2018 that version is no longer available.
+I had to manually grab version 3.5.4, and manually run the other install lines using 3.5.4.
+Weird thing is I do not see anything that appears to be a "current-release" directory that can always be relid on.
+Adding this note here for now.
+Intent is to work with adamanthil to figure out the long term solution, but wanted to document this in case anyone has to reinstall their local environment.